-The Commission is also investigating the possibility of temporary active management of the frozen/immobilised Russian assets.
-This would mean investing the assets for a return, which could then be used to finance Ukraine's reconstruction.
-Such a solution could potentially both help Ukraine and respect state immunity and the owner's right to property66.
-Legally, the owner of the frozen assets is entitled to the principal of their assets when they are unfrozen and any revenue generated (e.g. interest or returns) based on previous agreements, however no hypothetical return or unrealised profit is due.
+The Commission is also investigating the possibility of temporary active management of the frozen/immobilised Russian assets, such as investing them for a return, which could then be used to finance Ukraine's reconstruction.
+Such a solution could potentially both help Ukraine and respect state immunity and the owner's right to property 69.
+Legally, the owner of the frozen assets is entitled to the principal of their assets after they are unfrozen and any revenue generated (e.g. interest or returns) based on previous agreements, however no hypothetical return or unrealised profit is due.
 No explicit rules exist for immobilised assets.
-Active management
+Active management of immobilised assets would not be contrary to international law in case the economic situation of the owner does not change as a consequence.
+The revenues resulting from active management of liquid assets is estimated at EUR 2.6 billion annually on average with a very low risk of losses (which the EU budget would bear), according to the Commission's first simulation.70